I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/storport/ne-storport--interrupt-synchronization-mode.md

 ### -field <a id="InterruptSynchronizeAll"></a><a id="interruptsynchronizeall"></a><a id="INTERRUPTSYNCHRONIZEALL"></a><b>InterruptSynchronizeAll</b>

 <dd>
 <p>The Storport driver serializes all message signaled interrupts using a single interrupt spin lock.
-When an interrupt occurs, the Storport driver calls the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557268">HwMSInterruptRoutine</a> routine at DIRQL after acquiring the interrupt spin lock.</p>
+When an interrupt occurs, the Storport driver calls the miniport driver's <a href="storage.hwmsinterruptroutine">HwMSInterruptRoutine</a> routine at DIRQL after acquiring the interrupt spin lock.</p>
 </dd>

 ### -field <a id="InterruptSynchronizePerMessage"></a><a id="interruptsynchronizepermessage"></a><a id="INTERRUPTSYNCHRONIZEPERMESSAGE"></a><b>InterruptSynchronizePerMessage</b>

 <dd>
 <p>The miniport driver serializes message signaled interrupts on a per message basis.
-In the synchronization per message mode, the Storport driver calls the miniport driver's <a href="https://msdn.microsoft.com/library/windows/hardware/ff557268">HwMSInterruptRoutine</a> routine at DIRQL   holding the interrupt spin lock of the corresponding  message.
+In the synchronization per message mode, the Storport driver calls the miniport driver's <a href="storage.hwmsinterruptroutine">HwMSInterruptRoutine</a> routine at DIRQL   holding the interrupt spin lock of the corresponding  message.
 For more on the behavior of this synchronization mode, see the remarks section for HwMSInterruptRoutine.</p>
 </dd>
 </dl>

 ## -remarks
-<p>Miniport drivers define the HBA's interrupt synchronization mode by assigning one of the INTERRUPT_SYNCHRONIZATION_MODE enumeration values to the <b>InterruptSynchronizationMode</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567785">PORT_CONFIGURATION_INFORMATION</a> structure. </p>

-<p>Miniport drivers define the HBA's interrupt synchronization mode by assigning one of the INTERRUPT_SYNCHRONIZATION_MODE enumeration values to the <b>InterruptSynchronizationMode</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567785">PORT_CONFIGURATION_INFORMATION</a> structure. </p>

-<p>Miniport drivers define the HBA's interrupt synchronization mode by assigning one of the INTERRUPT_SYNCHRONIZATION_MODE enumeration values to the <b>InterruptSynchronizationMode</b> member of the <a href="https://msdn.microsoft.com/library/windows/hardware/ff567785">PORT_CONFIGURATION_INFORMATION</a> structure. </p>
+<p>Miniport drivers define the HBA's interrupt synchronization mode by assigning one of the INTERRUPT_SYNCHRONIZATION_MODE enumeration values to the <b>InterruptSynchronizationMode</b> member of the <a href="..\strmini\ns-strmini--port-configuration-information~r1.md">PORT_CONFIGURATION_INFORMATION</a> structure. </p>

 ## -requirements
 <table>